Mariss Jansons †

 From 1979 to 2000 Mariss Jansons set standards as Chief Conductor of the Oslo Philharmonic, which he formed into a top international orchestra.
 In addition he was Principal Guest Conductor of the London Philharmonic Orchestra (1992-1997) and Music Director of the Pittsburgh Symphony Orchestra (1997-2004).

 Since 2003, Mariss Jansons has been the Chief Conductor of the Symphonieorchester des Bayerischen Rundfunks (BRSO).
 In autumn of 2004, he also assumed the post of Chief Conductor of the Koninklijk Concertgebouworkest in Amsterdam.
-Apart from his two regular orchestras, he also works regularly with the Berlin and Vienna Philharmonic Orchestras and has already led the New Year’s Concert at the Great Golden Hall in Vienna twice.
+Apart from his two regular orchestras, he also worked regularly with the Berlin and Vienna Philharmonic Orchestras.
 In late April of 2014, Jansons announced that he would allow his contract with the Concertgebouworkest to expire at the end of the season 2014/15.
-His contract with Chor und Symphonieorchester des Bayerischen Rundfunks will be extended until 2021.
+His contract with Chor und Symphonieorchester des Bayerischen Rundfunks should have lasted until 2024.

 The numerous CD and DVD recordings Mariss Jansons has made up to today with the Chor und Symphonieorchester des Bayerischen Rundfunks document his wide-ranging repertoire: in 2005, for example, he concluded his recording of the complete symphonies by Shostakovich, in which different orchestras were involved, and which was completed by the BRSO.
 In February of 2006 his recording of the 13th Symphony won a GRAMMY in the category “Best Orchestral Performance”.
 The box with all the symphonies, released in the summer of 2006, was awarded a number of prizes.
 The ECHO Klassik honored Mariss Jansons in 2007 as “Conductor of the Year” and in 2008, his recording of Béla Bartok’s “Concerto for Orchestra” and “A csodolátos mandarin” (The Miraculous Mandarin) as well as the Suite No. 2 from Ravel’s “Daphnis et Chloé” received the accolade, “Best Recoding of the Year”.
 The Symphonieorchester des Bayerischen Rundfunks under Jansons’s direction won the “Orchestra of the Year” award at ECHO-Klassik 2010 for their recording of Bruckner’s 7th Symphony.